auca/com.391/Practice_Tasks/Engine_Version_1.md

 ![Sphere](https://i.imgur.com/eTUIFQE.png)
 ![Box](https://i.imgur.com/UBmVOt2.png)

-Use the 1.1 version of the engine from the previous task and add `triangle_test.cpp` `sphere_test.cpp` and `box_test.cpp` files to the tests directory.
-Change the `CMakeLists.txt` build configuration to accommodate the new tests.
+Use the 1.1 version of the engine from the previous task and add `triangle_test.cpp`, `sphere_test.cpp` and `box_test.cpp` files to the tests directory.
+Change the
+`CMakeLists.txt` build configuration to accommodate the new tests.

 Create functions